DKMS37/Bamazon/README.md

       ```
        * Hello Manager!
 What would you like to do today?
       ```
-      then it prompt the manager to 4 selection:
+      then it will prompt the manager to 4 selection:
       ```
        * 1.)
 View Products for sale
        * 2.)
 View low inventory